Updated July 7, 2023

 Definition of Risk Adjusted Return

-The risk associated with any returns is calculated with the help of prescribed formulas.
-The rate of returns is also calculated with the use of formulas.
-The investors must determine how much returns are required from their investment in a particular stock or shares of a company.
-Then, the investors can compare the expected and required returns, and the risk associated with this type of investment can also be compared.
+Prescribed formulas calculate the risk associated with any returns and determine the rate of returns.
+Investors need to determine the amount of returns required from their investment in a specific stock or shares of a company.
+Then, they can compare the expected and required returns and assess the risk associated with this type of investment.
 Investors should simultaneously focus on the risk and return to earn better profits from the investments.
-It is always advisable that the investors keep track of the correct evaluation of the risk from the investment.
-Thus a comparison can be drawn between the expected returns and the required rate of return.
-Investors can choose from calculating methods and rely upon the risk calculated to make a fair decision for the risk-adjusted return.
+It is always advisable for investors to keep track of the correct evaluation of the risk from the investment.
+Thus, they can draw a comparison between the expected returns and the required rate of return.
+Investors can choose from calculating methods and rely on the calculated risk to make a fair decision for the risk-adjusted return.
 The evaluation of the investor’s portfolio, also known as the Sharpe ratio, calculates the risk-adjusted returns of any stock.

 How to Calculate Risk-Adjusted Return?

-- After evaluating the returns, the risk is calculated using prescribed formulas to compare two or more stocks.
+- Calculate the risk using prescribed formulas to compare two or more stocks.

-- The risk-free rate is then found from the stocks, and Sharpe’s ratio method is selected to determine the risk-adjusted returns.
+- Select Sharpe’s ratio method to determine the risk-adjusted returns.